Organisations clinicians may contact for help and support

 Helpline Tel: 0300 999 1212 – 10am to midnight

-The Samaritans provides confidential non-judgemental emotional support, 24 hours a day, 365 days a year for people who are experiencing feelings of distress or despair, including those which could lead to suicide.
+The Samaritans provides confidential non-judgemental emotional support, 24 hours a day for people who are experiencing feelings of distress or despair, including those which could lead to suicide.